If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 Choose a domain name for your blog

 A domain name is your web address.
-My domain name is www.boostmybudget.com
+For example, my domain name is www.boostmybudget.com.

 You want something that’s easy to remember and easy to spell.
 Shorter is better.

 Google whatever name you come up with to make sure it isn’t taken and doesn’t have any weird connotations!

 Your domain name is really important, so take some time to think it over.
 If you’re stuck for ideas, try brainstorming words related to your niche on a piece of paper.

 Also, you will probably want to set up social media profiles in your blog name.
 Namechk is a useful website that lets you check whether a name is available across lots of different platforms.

 I recommend that you register all the key social media profiles early on, even if you won’t use them right away, to make sure nobody else takes them!

 You can register your domain name at the same time you sign up for hosting.
 That’s the next step.

 A web host is simply the platform that makes sure your website is online.

 Think of it like renting a little piece of internet to put your website on.